brunetton/nemo-actions/README.md

 # Some [more or less custom] Nemo actions

 **Update** since some versions of nemo, some actions doesn't works anymore.
-This is due to [an issue](https://github.com/linuxmint/nemo/issues/2274) in nemo actions files parsing.
-Until this problem is solved, those actions won't work anymore (this is a problem parsing `%` of bash parameter expansion)
+This is due to [an issue](https://github.com/linuxmint/nemo/issues/2274) in nemo actions files parsing (this is a problem parsing `%` of bash parameter expansion).
+The problem has been fixed in [this commit](https://github.com/linuxmint/nemo/commit/5802d296191b4ccb7f14baa5889a9fa44d0d0f75) and deployed in Nemo version **4.8.3**.
+If you use an older version of Nemo you should see some errors invoking `%F`.
+Try to update Nemo to a version >= 4.8.3

 ## Audio / Video